top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Note: Emails are otherwise forbidden, unless they relate to a private, university-based admistrative concern.

-If are reading this you should have received an invitation to join our Slack - check your inbox.
+If you are reading this you should have received an invitation to join our Slack - check your inbox.
 If you have not received an invitation to Slack, you need to send an email to Kirsten Bowser &lt;akbowser@gmail.com&gt;.

 When you accept your Slack invite, please follow these rules in setting up your profile: